erhard-lab/grandR/cran-comments.md

     From: inst/doc/differential-expression.html
     Message: Invalid URI scheme

-> these are not URLs but database identifier
+> these are not URLs but database identifiers

 * checking R code for possible problems ...
 NOTE
 <many "no visible binding for global variable">